Creating and Running a Zend Framework (Laminas) Project in ServBay

 .
 Make sure theindexAction

-method returns a ViewModel with the message:php<?php declare(strict_types=1); namespace Application\Controller; use Laminas\Mvc\Controller\AbstractActionController; use Laminas\View\Model\ViewModel; class IndexController extends AbstractActionController { /** * Default action to display the welcome page. */ public function indexAction() { // Returns a ViewModel and passes the 'message' variable to the view return new ViewModel([ 'message' => 'Hello ServBay!', ]); } // ... other action methods }
+returns a ViewModel containing a message:php<?php declare(strict_types=1); namespace Application\Controller; use Laminas\Mvc\Controller\AbstractActionController; use Laminas\View\Model\ViewModel; class IndexController extends AbstractActionController { /** * Default action to display the welcome page. */ public function indexAction() { // Return a ViewModel and pass 'message' to the view return new ViewModel([ 'message' => 'Hello ServBay!', ]); } // ... other action methods }

 1